-I am a PhD candidate in the Department of Environmental Systems Science (D-USYS) at ETH Zurich and the Department of Systems Analysis, Integrated Assessment and Modelling (SIAM) at Eawag.
+I completed my PhD in the Department of Environmental Systems Science (D-USYS) at ETH Zurich and the Department of Systems Analysis, Integrated Assessment and Modelling (SIAM) at Eawag.

 My general research interests include the application of (mainly statistical and spatial) models to explore interdisciplinary research topics in ecology, geography, and economic decision analyses.